lizhineng/alfred-flowerpassword-workflow/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Li Zhineng <lizhineng#gmail.com> and other alfred-github-workflow contributors.
+Copyright (c) 2015 Li Zhineng and other alfred-flowerpassword-workflow contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal